 When Bates comes to drive Albert to the boat, he sends him away.
 Ellen comes down the stairs having seen the apparition the night before, she sits by the fire and sends Emily and Louisa out for a long walk.
 Albert says, “That’s a queer turn you had last night.” she asks him, “What’s Emily been telling you?”

 She finally confesses to him about the murder, and in turn, he tells her about his crimes.
 He tells Ellen to treat him right and that he likes the idea of settling down there in peace like a contented family.
 Ellen tells him that she could always poison him.

 Ellen Creed: “It takes a lot of courage to kill for the first time, Albert.
 Once you’ve sold your soul to the devil, murder is so much easier the second time.
 Much easier.”

 Sister Agatha and Sister Theresa show up at the house again.
 Albert hides.
 The police have come to the priory because money has been stolen from the bank.
 They have figured out that Albert fits the description of the man they are looking for and they have come to warn Ellen.
-“People are easily lost” she tells her and that understands that she’s had a heavy burden.
+“People are easily lost,” she tells her and she understands that she’s had a heavy burden.
 “Many burdens.”

 It’s clear that Sister Theresa suspects that Ellen has murdered Miss Fiske, and offers for her to come and seek out help from the church.
 But Ellen tells her that they are not of the same ‘faith’.
-Sister Theresa assures her that in God’s house there’s room for all mansions.
+Sister Theresa assures her that in God’s house, there’s room for all mansions.
 Ellen lets her know that the only ones who matter are Emily and Louisa.
 Lucy has been listening and runs from the house screaming.